A Celiac’s Gluten Free Guide to Vietnam

 A detailed gluten free restaurant card for Vietnam

 This card was the second in what has become a series of gluten free guides and local language cards, and I’m excited to be working with translators and celiacs to build detailed and safe cards for us to use on the road.
-Each of the cards in the guide has been created with celiac-specific research, mention of cross contamination, and double checked translation from locals who speak the language.
+Each of the cards in the guide has been created with celiac-specific research, mention of cross-contact, and double checked translation from locals who speak the language.

 Note: The card is available for purchase via trustworthy 3rd party site that uses Stripe, so you know your information is safe.